kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 ```

 Next, we need to group our results by the deployment, this can be done using a SQL `GROUP BY` clause.
-One thing we need to consider is a deployment of a speci***REMOVED***c name can appear in multiple namespaces, so we need to actually group by both namespace, and deployment.
+One thing we need to consider is a deployment of a specific name can appear in multiple namespaces, so we need to actually group by both namespace, and deployment.
 Additionally a limitation of the `GROUP BY` is that columns not mentioned in the `GROUP BY` clause cannot be in the `SELECT` statement without an aggregation function, so we'll temporarily remove the `pod_unready_seconds` for this, but we'll come back to that shortly.
 Of course we include timestamp again so we can get the value at each time.